Session Expired

-This bill prohibits microtargeting of political ads on TV and social media based on online behavior and demographics below the electoral district level.
+This bill prohibits microtargeting of political ads based on online behavior, demographics, and geographic location smaller than electoral districts.

 If you run political advertising campaigns in Hawaii, you must avoid microtargeting based on detailed online data or face penalties.